On this page

 - Sourcing science and technology solutions to meet those needs and priorities, by funding research and development with government, industry and academia.

-- Delivering science and technology solutions with and to government partners at federal, provincial, territorial, municipal and Indigenous levels of government.
+- Delivering science and technology solutions with and to government partners at federal, provincial, territorial and municipal levels of government.